Newton Stewart: History

 The town was founded in the mid-17th century by William Stewart, fourth and youngest son of the 2nd Earl of Galloway.
 The "New Town of Stewart" was granted burgh status by charter from King Charles II, allowing a weekly market and two annual fairs to be held.

 It was on a pilgrimage to the shrine of St Ninian at Whithorn in 1329 that Robert the Bruce forded the river where the present bridge stands.
 Designed by John Rennie the Elder and built in 1813 the present bridge replaced the old bridge of 1745.

 The industrialist Sir William Douglas (died 1809), best known for founding the planned town of Castle Douglas, also established cotton mills in Newton Stewart, which was renamed "Newton Douglas" in his honour but soon reverted to Newton Stewart.

 The main municipal building in the town, the McMillan Hall, was completed in 1885.

 Transport

 The A75 road runs along the southern edge of the town, and connects the town to Stranraer in the west and Dumfries in the east.
 Public transport in and around the town and to places in South Ayrshire and Dumfries & Galloway is mainly provided by Stagecoach Western.

 Newton Stewart railway station was on the Portpatrick and Wigtownshire Joint Railway and closed in 1965, as a result of the Beeching Axe.
 The nearest railway stations are at Stranraer and Barrhill which are respectively 25 mi and 18+1/2 mi from Newton Stewart.

 Education

-Newton Stewart has three primary schools:
+Newton Stewart has two primary schools: